American doctor with Ebola says he is getting stronger

 "I’m told that she’s making progress," David Writebol said.
 "I think it’s still too early to tell how things are going to go."

-Separately on Friday, the Canadian Broadcasting Corporation reported that a Toronto-area hospital was treating a patient with a fever and flu-like symptoms who recently visited Nigeria.
-It said the patient had been isolated as a precautionary measure.

-(Reporting by Colleen Jenkins in Winston-Salem, North Carolina; Editing by Eric Beech and Andrew Hay)
+(Reporting by Colleen Jenkins in Winston-Salem, North Carolina; Editing by Eric Beech)